TK1893/kraft-chat/README.md

 # KraftChat - A React Native Chat Application

-KraftChat is a mobile chat application built using React Native, Firebase, and Expo.
-The app enables real-time chat functionality with support for text, images, and location sharing.
-It uses Firebase for user authentication, Firestore for data storage, and Firebase Storage for uploading and storing media files like images.
+**KraftChat** is a mobile real-time chat application built using `React Native`, `Firebase`, `Expo `and various modern tools.
+It allows users to communicate with one another via text, images, and location sharing.
+The app utilizes `Firebase` for real-time database functionality, `Firebase Authentication` for anonymous sign-ins,`Firestore` for storing chat messages and `Firebase Cloud Storage` for uploading images.
 The app also caches messages locally when offline and restores them when the user is back online.

+This project includes four main components:

+### 1. **Chat**

+- Handles the main chat interface and real-time messaging functionality.

+### 2. **CustomActions**

+- Allows users to send images and share locations within the chat.

+### 3. **Start**

+- The onboarding screen where users set their username and background color.

+### 4. **App**

+- The root component that integrates all other components and handles navigation, font loading, and network connection status.

 ## Project Overview